On This Page:

 - Enter a Subject line (required).

-- Enter your message into the Message box.
+- Enter your message into the Message box (Optional)

 - Select a Signature (optional).
-(See below for setting up a signature.)
+(See below, Create a signature.)

-- To Receive a copy of the message in your own mailbox, select Yes (default is No, but you can set the default to Yes on the Quickmail Configuration page, accessed via the Quickmail block).
+- To Receive a copy of the message in your own mailbox, select Yes (the default is Yes, but you can set the default to No on the Quickmail Configuration page, accessed via the Quickmail block).

-(To confirm the message has been sent, in the Quickmail block click View History.
-Moodle will take you to your View History page showing Quickmail messages you have sent from this course.
-Your message should show at the top of the list.)
+(To confirm the message has been sent, in the Quickmail block, click View History.
+Moodle will take you to your View History page showing Quickmail messages sent from this course.)

 Click Save Draft to save a draft and continue editing or return later to continue.
 Moodle will display a Changes saved message at the top of the Quickmail screen once the draft is saved.